integr8ly/integreatly-operator/test-cases/tests/alerts/c10b-verify-additional-blackboxtargets.md

 1. Open OpenShift console in your browser
 2. Login as admin
-3. Find route for Grafana in `redhat-rhoam-middleware-monitoring-operator` namespace
+3. Find route for Grafana in `redhat-rhoam-observability` namespace
 4. Open its URL
 5. Open **Endpoints Detailed** dashboard
 6. Verify that it contains status for all RHOAM products including User SSO